 With a slotted spoon, remove meatballs and place in a warm bowl or platter and keep warm.

-For gravy, add the flour and water mixture to the drippings.
+Add this mixture to the pan drippings.
 Cook, stirring, until thickened.

 Serve the meatballs with the gravy spooned over top.

 - Don't skip the chill time.
 Refrigerating the meatball mixture keeps the fats cold, preventing them from melting before cooking.
 The fat helps to keep the meatballs from drying out when they're cooked.

 - Browning the meatballs in a frying pan is another way to prevent dryness as it seals in the juices.

 - You can add spices such as paprika, oregano, or cumin to the meatball mixture.